 American soldiers who were stationed in Japan during WWII brought back more Akitas with them.
 The first Akita Stud was created by Thomas Boyd, in 1956.

 The Akita breed developed into a much larger and robust dog than the original Akitas from Japan, which throughout time and even today is a controversial topic.
-While there are many who are true to the Japanese standard of the smaller version of the breed, the larger American version of the Akita were and are valued by many for their larger size and more powerful features.
+While many are true to the Japanese standard of the smaller version of the breed, the larger American version of the Akita were and are valued by many for their larger size and more powerful features.

 The Akita breed has become known and respected for its loyalty and companionship.
 Akitas are also known for their fearlessness.
 These traits were put to the test when the London Zoo had a Sumatran tiger cub that was orphaned and needed help being raised.
 The London Zoo decided to put an Akita puppy in with the young orphaned cub to help raise each other.
 The Akita had enough fur to protect him from the cub’s sharp claws and had the power, toughness, and companionship to be a loyal friend, for roughhousing and building each other up for adulthood.
 Once the cub started becoming of adult-age, the couple was separated, for obvious safety reasons.

-If you have been attacked or experienced a dog bite from an Akita or other dog breed, you are always urged to seek medical attention immediately and to contact a team of skilled and highly experienced dog bite lawyers.
+Suppose you have been attacked or experienced a dog bite from an Akita or other dog breed.
+In that case, you are always urged to seek medical attention immediately and to contact a team of skilled and highly experienced dog bite lawyers.

 Call us for a free consultation at (800) 561-4887.